bokwoon95/ivled/README.md

 IVLE downloader lite.
 Simple command line wrapper over IVLE LAPI.
 All the source code is in a single `ivled.go` file because the IVLE API is not complicated.
 You just need to make some HTTP requests to obtain a file list, parse some JSON, make some more HTTP requests to download the files.
 (You don't need OOP 🙄)

+There is no package setup, everything is in one binary file.
+There is no diving into source code to set some environment variables, ivled reads from its own config.json which it will set up together with you.

 Tested on macOS Mojave, <s>Windows support coming</s> Windows support delayed because of some weird issues and I really don't feel like developing on Windows right now.

 By default, [mp4 mp3 mov avi] files are excluded, but you can also add and remove filetypes from your config file.
 Just run `ivled config` to begin.